The Apple Notes alternative

 Tareea keeps the fast, calm capture that makes Apple Notes worth using — and adds the layer it has never had.
 Select any text in a note and turn it into a real task: with a due date, a status, and a permanent link back to the note where it came from.
 Your notes stop being a pile.
 They become a workspace that remembers what each note asked you to do.

-Apple Notes now includes Apple Intelligence Writing Tools — proofread, rewrite, summarise, change the tone.
+Apple Notes now includes Apple Intelligence Writing Tools — proofread, rewrite, summarize, change the tone.
 Apple's implementation is more privacy-conscious than most: much of it runs on-device, and what does not uses Private Cloud Compute.
 Credit where it is due — this is a more careful approach than the industry norm.

 However carefully it is built, Apple Intelligence is AI sitting inside the app where you keep your unfinished thinking.
 It can be turned off — but it is on by default and woven through the system, surfacing as you write.